williamhunter/topy/README.md

      'VOL_FRAC': 0.5
 }
 ```
 The requirements are the same as for `.tpd` file.

 ```Python
 topology = Topology(config=config)
 ```
-## Optimization
+## Optimization (solving the problem)

-You can use one-line solution:
+You can use the one-line solution:

 ```bash
 $ python topy/scripts/optimise.py <filename>.tpd
 ```

-Or with script:
+Or you can use a Python script:

 ```Python
 import topy